 The shoulder is made up of several joints that combine with muscles and tendons to allow a wide range of arm motion—from throwing the perfect pitch to scratching the back.
 However, sometimes, mobility has a price.
 In certain instances, it may result in causing problems with the impingement of the bony structures or the soft tissues in the shoulders, causing pain.
 Pain might be felt all the time or only when the shoulder is moved.
 The pain can be temporary or might linger and require medical treatment.

 The shoulder is made up of 3 bones—Humerus (upper arm bone), Scapula (shoulder blade), and Clavicle (collar bone).
 The head of the upper arm bone fits into the rounded socket in the shoulder blade.
 The socket is called the glenoid.
-A combination of tendons and muscles keeps the arm bone centered in the shoulder socket.
+A combination of tendons and muscles keeps the arm bone centred in the shoulder socket.
 The tissues are known as the rotator cuff.
 They cover the head of the upper arm bone and attaches it to the shoulder blade.

 Most problems related to the shoulder fall into 4 categories: